Homepage » Online Betting » Guides » Betting Exchanges in Canada: Complete Guide & Top Platforms

 How Betting Exchanges Work

 At their core, betting exchanges are peer-to-peer platforms where users trade bets.
 Instead of the platform dictating odds, users create their own, either “backing” (betting for) or “laying” (placing a bet against) specific outcomes.
-This concept may seem complex, but breaking it down simplifies things.

-Key Features
+Key Features of Betting Exchanges platforms

 • No Fixed Odds: Odds are determined by users, not the platform.